 How to Build the Most Effective Lead Magnet for Agency

 The answer is yes.
 Blogs and social media interaction build your brand identity, make your business more visible and grow your reputation, but all these metrics are intangibles.
-Besides, none of them will result in sales unless you know exactly who is interacting with your content.
+Besides, none of them will result in sales unless you know precisely who is interacting with your content.
 What makes a lead magnet powerful is that it drives leads directly into your sales funnel.
-With the leads generated online your can grow your email list for lead nurturing, as well as increase traffic to your website.
-Lead magnets result in the kind of success you can actually measure.
+With the leads generated online, you can grow your email list for lead nurturing, as well as increase traffic to your website.
+Lead magnets result in the kind of success you can measure.

 What Makes A Strong Lead Magnet?

 Simply providing someone with generic information will not result in any leads (or at least, not many).
 Strong lead magnets need to be built keeping the following characteristics in mind.

 - They must be ultra-specific:

 - They must offer one big promise:

 That’s it.
 Narrow down on that ONE burning problem your ideal customer wants to solve, and show him/her how to resolve it.
 Instead of offering a 20-week marketing course for freelance writers, which is too broad in its offering, design a cheat sheet on how to write articles that go viral instead.